Atoiks-Games/game-proto/CONTRIBUTING.md

 import java.util.concurrent.atomic.AtomicBoolean; // No new line here because its still from java.util
 ```

-Indent pattern is 4 spaces, tabs, and then tab with 4 spaces, and then 2 tabs, and so on...
+Indent pattern is 4 spaces

 ```
 public class A {

     // Four spaces here
     public static void main (String[] args) {
-	// Tab here
-	if (true) {
-	    // Tab with four spaces
+        // Four more spaces here
         System.out.println ("From A");
-	}
     }
 }
 ```